th-yoon/slackchannel2pdf-kr/README.md

 ## Token

-Please use personal token instead of bot token.
+Please use user token instead of bot token.
 Bot token won't work.
 To run **slackchannel2pdf-kr** your need to have a token for your Slack workspace with the following permissions: